pixijs/pixijs/README.md

 ### Community ###
 - Forums: Check out the [forum](https://www.html5gamedevs.com/forum/15-pixijs/) and [Stackoverflow](http://stackoverflow.com/search?q=pixi.js), both friendly places to ask your PixiJS questions.
 - Inspiration: Check out the [gallery](https://www.pixijs.com/gallery) to see some of the amazing things people have created!
-- Chat: You can join us on [Gitter](https://gitter.im/pixijs/pixi.js) To chat about PixiJS.
-We also now have a Slack channel.
-If you would like to join it please Send me an email (mat@goodboydigital.com) and I will invite you in.
+- Chat: You can join us on [Discord](https://discord.gg/NMuD7KNC) to chat about PixiJS.

 ### Setup ###